Where are all the mothers?

-Mieko Kamiya could be called the Mother of Ikigai Psychology.
-She was one of the first researchers to extensively study ikigai.
-Her seminal book, Ikigai-ni-Tsuite (What Makes Our Life Worth Living) is still considered standard by current-day Japanese researchers, professors, and psychologists, despite it being published in 1966.
-Unfortunately, her book is yet to be translated into English.
-Even more unfortunate is that Kamiya died at the ripe young age of 65 in 1979.
+Kamiya was one of the first academics to extensively study ikigai.
+Her seminal book, Ikigai-ni-Tsuite (About Ikigai), is still considered a standard reference by contemporary Japanese researchers, professors, and psychologists, despite it being published over a half-century ago, in 1966.

 Kamiya was a woman of many roles and talents.
 Not only was she a doctor, psychiatrist, author, and translator, but also a hardworking housewife and a mother to two children.
 She spoke and taught several foreign languages including, French and English.
 As a translator, she translated Meditations of Marcus Aurelius into Japanese.
 She taught psychiatry at several Japanese universities and was also a private tutor to Princess Mishiko, who served as the Empress consort of Japan until 2019.

 Born on 12 January 1914, in Okayama prefecture, Kamiya had an unconventional childhood.
 The daughter of a diplomat, she lived in Geneva, Switzerland during her early teenage years and became fluent in French.
 She also became fluent in English before moving to America to study classical Greek at Columbia University.
 The outbreak of World War II precipitated her return to Tokyo; prior to this, she had switched fields to study medicine, and she completed her medical degree at Tokyo Women's Medical Vocational School in 1944.